TattlingJam4231/weapon-rebalances/README.md

    - XL 5.56 Microgun
      - ammo pickup changed from 10.13/35.44 to 15/30
+     - total ammo increased from 750 to 990
-     - magazine capacity increased from 750 to 984
+     - magazine capacity increased from 750 to 1300
      - concealment increased from 5 to 7
      - damage decreased from 35 to 32
      - accuracy decreased from 32 to 28